Running Kafka Without ZooKeeper in KRaft Mode

 Back to topFinal Thoughts

-For greenfield implementations, using KRaft is definitely a no-brainer, but for mature Kafka environments, migrating to a post-ZooKeeper is a complete rip and replace for your cluster, with all the complications that could follow.
+For greenfield implementations, using KRaft should be a no-brainer, but for mature Kafka environments, migrating will be a complete rip and replace for your cluster, with all the complications that could follow.
 Creating a detailed migration plan, with blue/green deployment strategies, is crucial in such cases.
 And if your team is lacking in Kafka expertise, seeking out external support to guide your migration would also be a good idea.

 Additional Resources